klmallory/Dapper.Accelr8/README.md

 Also https://www.nuget.org/packages/T4,
 And Damien G's output template https://damieng.com/blog/2009/11/06/multiple-outputs-from-t4-made-easy-revisited

 The inspiration for this wrapper for dapper is the idea of a templating system that is more friendly for nLayer and distributed environments than most dapper tools.
 I've given a lot of thought to the repository pattern over the years and decided less is more, leaner is cleaner.
-In addition I wanted something flexible that could be manipulated to generate the sql I want without generating the sql manually.
-I still think it's bad practice to try to embed sql functionality into a domain, and conversely to pass sql directly accross application layer boundries.
-So a simple flexible query syntax was contructed for this purpose.
-Eventually I would like to suport linq querying directly on the repository, but that will require more time than I have now to invest in it.
+In addition I wanted something flexible that could be manipulated to generate the SQL I want without generating the sql manually.
+I still think it's bad practice to try to embed SQL functionality into a domain, and conversely to pass SQL directly across application layer boundaries.
+So a simple flexible query syntax was constructed for this purpose.
+Eventually I would like to support LINQ querying directly on the repository, but that will require more time than I have now to invest in it.

 ## How to install
 For single project data access layer run this command in your data access project: